Citi/scaler/README.md

 <br />

-**Scaler provides a simple, efficient and reliable way to perform distributed computing** using a centralized scheduler, with a stable and language agnostic protocol for client and worker communications.
+**Scaler provides a simple, efficient and reliable way to perform distributed computing** using a centralized scheduler, with a stable and language-agnostic protocol for client and worker communications.

 ```python
 import math